 The famous Bloomsbury Group will be explored as a social and creative force, and emphasis will be given to its interest in the connections between the visual arts and literature.
 Relevant paintings and sculpture will be viewed in the National Portrait Gallery and elsewhere.

 Students will also have the opportunity, physically, to trace and record London's topography as reflected in the course texts.
 They will be able to support this aspect of their studies on walking tours around London and by visits to museums, galleries and other places of interest.

-This course has an additional fee for admission to plays.
+This course has an additional fee

 To request a course syllabus: email@example.com

 London Imperial Summer: 2.5 GPA

 London Met Summer & Semester: 2.7 GPA and minimum sophomore standing

 Yearlong applicants must be degree-seeking students attending a 4-year institution at the time of application.

 London Imperial Summer: US Credit

 AASAP/UK -- Association of American Study Abroad Programmes United Kingdom